 Try not to become a man of success, but rather try to become a man of valueAlbert Einstein

 Wrong.
 The vector of evolutionary excellence points in a completely different direction than what humanity feigns as excellence.
 Plus, the vector is inverted.
 We do not mother nature; nature mothers us.
-When nature expects us to play football in order to prolong human existence, our love for soccer is not the game we should be playing.
+When nature expects us to play football to prolong human existence, our love for soccer is not the game we should be playing.

 Because we lack a sound evolutionary theory, success in human gameplay uncorrelated to our collective interests is akin to the prowess of masturbation, not making you a better lover.